 1 "Moreover, you shall make the tabernacle with ten curtains of fine twined linen and blue, purple, and scarlet.
-With cherubim of curious work you shall make them.
+With cherubim of skillful work you shall make them.
 2 The length of one curtain shall be twenty-eight cubits and the breadth of one curtain four cubits, and each of the curtains shall have one measure.
 3 Five curtains shall be coupled together to one another and the other five curtains shall be coupled to one another.
 4 And you shall make loops of blue upon the edge of one curtain from the selvage in the coupling.
 And you shall do likewise in the uttermost edge of another curtain in the coupling of the second.
 5 Fifty loops you shall make in the curtain and fifty loops you shall make in the edge of the curtain that is in the coupling of the second so that the loops may take hold one of another.
 6 And you shall make fifty buttons of gold, and couple the curtains together with the buttons.
 And it shall be one tabernacle.

 7 "And you shall make curtains of goats' hair to be a covering upon the tabernacle.
 Eleven curtains you shall make.
 8 The length of one curtain shall be thirty cubits and the breadth of one curtain four cubits, and the eleven curtains shall be all of one measure.
 9 And you shall couple five curtains by themselves and six curtains by themselves, and shall double the sixth curtain in the front of the tabernacle.
 10 And you shall make fifty loops on the edge of the one curtain that is outmost in the coupling and fifty loops in the edge of the curtain which couples the second.